WIC (Women, Infants, and Children)

 What are WIC Farmers Market Checks and how can I get them?

 During summer months, eligible WIC clients can receive checks for the Farmers Market Nutrition Program.
 Checks allow the purchase of up to $20.00 (maximum of $84.00 per family if there are at least 3 people on WIC) of farmer market fruits and vegetables at authorized Farmers Markets.

 Current WIC clients can pick up their farmer’s market checks at the farmers market.
-WIC staff will be the farmers market on the following dates/locations to distribute checks
+WIC staff will be the farmers market to distribute checks.

 How does WIC support breastfeeding?